opconWizard/opcon-docs/docs/utilities/SMA-Dynamic-Data-Input/jobdata-Platform-specific-Elements.md

 executed.

-- **Requirements**: This is a required field for operations
-    \"COMMAND\" and \"JAR\" and consists of the full file name where the command \<java_cmd\> value can be found.
+- **Requirements**: This is a required field for operations "COMMAND" and "JAR" and consists of the full file name where the command \<java_cmd\> value can be found.
 - **EM field label**: Directory Path
 - **Valid Values**: